geochaval/BabyLM/README.md

 - Simulate the Baby Llama or LTG-BERT.

 ### Opinions

-I think starting from LTG-BERT paper in general is easier and has room for more testings and variations.
+- I think starting from LTG-BERT paper in general is easier and has room for more testings and variations.
 Also getting the dataset should be easier
+- I checked the code for the BNC preprocessing.
+If we want we can skip the spoken text

 ## Outline